 What are the best beaches in Cancun?

-In this post I’ll be taking you on a tour through 9 of the best beaches in Cancun that you must visit.
+In this post, I’ll be taking you on a tour through 9 of the best beaches in Cancun which are also renowned among the best beaches in Mexico that you must visit.
 Let’s take a look!

 Please note that beside each beach name I indicate the km which is basically the address of the beach on the Avenida Kukulcan.